-Pennsylvania law gives married business owners some valuable options for asset protection which are not broadly available in other jurisdictions across the country.
+Pennsylvania law gives married business owners some valuable options for asset protection that are not broadly available in other jurisdictions across the country.
 This protection stems from a joint property ownership concept referred to as “tenancy by the entireties.”

-Under this Pennsylvania law, property can be jointly owned by spouses, and that property is deemed to be held in an estate that is entirely separate from the individual estate of each spouse.
+Under this Pennslyvania law, property can be jointly owned by spouses and is deemed to be held in an estate entirely separate from the individual estate of each spouse.
 Upon the death of one spouse, the ownership of property held in this way will automatically transfer to the remaining living spouse.

-The law will not afford protections when one spouse fraudulently transfers his or her own individual property to a tenancy by the entireties simply as a means to avoid his or her own individual creditors.
-Moreover, it is possible, for example, for a creditor of one spouse to obtain a contingent lien against property held by the entireties, where the lien would be contingent upon the debtor-spouse outliving the other spouse and becoming the sole owner of the property.
+The law does not afford protections when one spouse fraudulently transfers their own individual property to a tenancy by the entireties simply as a means to avoid their own individual creditors.
+It is possible, for example, for a creditor of one spouse to obtain a contingent lien against property held by the entireties, where the lien would be contingent upon the debtor-spouse outliving the other spouse and becoming the sole owner of the property.

 Under these circumstances, however, the debtor-spouse’s creditor has no claim over the property while the other spouse is alive.
 In fact, while both spouses are living, the creditor has no standing whatsoever to stop the conveyance of the property, even when such a conveyance would prevent the creditor from obtaining a judgment against the debtor-spouse.